cheynepierce/SalesforceStyleGuide/README.md

 in order to make it easier to maintain, easier to add new features, and easier for new administrators and developers to begin working in the environment.

-##<a name="objects"></a>Custom Object and Field Definitions
+##<a name="objects"></a>Custom Objects
 Custom object names should accurately and succinctly describe the business object that they represent.
 They should be written in the singular form, with underscores separating words.

 ```